Modules

 Macroeconomics, Money, and Banking

-Courses in Module: Econ 351, 422, 424, 429, 434, 451, 452
+Courses in Module: ECON 351, 422, 424, 429, 434, 451, 452

 Description of Module: The courses in this module provide analysis of macroeconomic issues including money, credit, and financial intermediation; measurement and theories of business cycles; the role of monetary and fiscal policy in economic stabilization; international finance and the world monetary system; and financial crises.